Skip to main content

 Start the Collector and check for metrics within 60 seconds:

-# Check Collector logs for successful scrape
+# Check Collector logs for the CouchDB receiver

 docker logs otel-collector 2>&1 | grep -i "couchdb"

-# Verify CouchDB stats endpoint responds
+# Verify the CouchDB stats endpoint responds

 curl -u ${COUCHDB_USER}:${COUCHDB_PASSWORD} http://localhost:5984/_node/_local/_stats